 1,2 m if the number of seats in lifeboats is 100 and over, but less than 200 on each side of ship.
 If number of seats in lifeboats is 200 and over on each side, the width of the passageways shall be determined according to the procedure approved by the Register.
 In other ships the width of the passageways referred to above shall not be less than 0,8 m.

-8.5.4 Internal stairways and vertical ladders.
+8.5.4 Stairways and vertical ladders.

 8.5.4.1 All between deck stairways shall be of steel frame construction or of equivalent material (refer to 1.2 of Part VI "Fire Protection").
-Special requirements for arrangement of stairway enclosures and protection of means of escape are specified in 2.1.4.3, 2.1.4.5, 2.2.2.4, Part VI "Fire Protection".
+Special requirements for arrangement of stairway enclosures and protection of means of escape are specified in 2.1.4.3, 2.1.4.5 and 2.2.2.4 of Part VI "Fire Protection".

-8.5.4.2 On passenger ships and special purpose ships carrying more than 60 persons, the following conditions shall be met:
+8.5.4.2 On passenger ships and special purpose ships carrying more than 60 persons, in escape routes providing access to the lifeboat and liferaft embarkation deck, the following conditions shall be met: